Skip Ribbon Commands

 By: Hailey Nelson, MD, FAAP, IBCLC

 Below are steps suggested by the American Academy of Pediatrics and the Centers for Disease Control and Prevention to keep your breast pump clean and protect against germs.
-Keep in mind that If your baby was born preterm (prematurely) or has other health concerns, their health care provider may have more recommendations for pumping breast milk safely.
+Keep in mind that if your baby was born preterm (prematurely) or has other health concerns, their health care provider may have more recommendations for pumping breast milk safely.
+(Also see "Pumping and Expressing Milk for Your Premature Baby.")

 Before using your breast pump each time: